twothrunine/hollywood-scoresheet/README.md

 How to Use
 As a Web App
-Visit the live app: [Your GitHub Pages URL here] Install on iPhone
+Visit the live app: https://twothrunine.github.io/hollywood-scoresheet Install on iPhone

 Open the app in Safari